 EPIDEMIOLOGY AND ETIOLOGY

 COPD is a major cause of morbidity and mortality and a significant cause of disability worldwide.
 In 2011, 12.7 million US adults were estimated to have COPD.3 COPD is the third leading cause of death in the United States; in 2010, 134,676 adults died from the disease.
 Its estimated cost to the United States in 2010 was $49.9 billion, with direct medical costs accounting for $29.5 billion of the total.3

 COPD is caused by repeated inhalation of noxious particles or gases, most commonly cigarette smoke.
 Marijuana and other forms of tobacco, including secondhand smoke, are also risk factors.1 Not all smokers develop clinically significant COPD, which suggests that genetic susceptibility plays a role.
 The best documented genetic factor is a rare hereditary deficiency of α1-antitrypsin (AAT).
 Severe deficiency of this enzyme results in premature and accelerated development of emphysema.
 Other COPD risk factors include occupational exposure to dusts and chemicals (vapors, irritants, and fumes), biomass smoke inhalation, asthma, bronchial hyperresponsiveness, maternal smoking, childhood asthma, and severe childhood respiratory infections.4 Environmental air pollution has been implicated as a cause, but its exact role is unclear.

-Repeated exposure to noxious particles and gases causes chronic inflammation, resulting in pathologic changes in the central and peripheral airways, lung parenchyma, and pulmonary vasculature that lead to obstruction.1,5,6 An imbalance ...
+Repeated exposure to noxious particles and gases causes chronic inflammation, resulting in pathologic changes in the central and peripheral airways, ...